 WASHINGTON, March 30 ‑‑ Hundreds of thousands of people were glued to their computers and mobile devices this week watching Bald Eagle parents Mr. President & The First Lady welcome two new healthy eaglets into their National Arboretum nest, LIVE on the DC Eagle Cam (dceaglecam.org).

-This afternoon, at about 1:54pm EST, “DC5” joined its parents and older sibling “DC4” (which hatched on Wednesday) in the nest, and now nest‑cam fans worldwide, whose hearts have been thoroughly stolen by this “First Family” of eagles, are celebrating with great sighs of relief.
+This afternoon, at about 1:54pm EST, “DC5” joined its parents and older sibling “DC4” (which hatched on Wednesday) in the nest after one of the fastest hatch-processes AEF has ever witnessed (DC4 pipped at 7:50 am that same morning), and now nest‑cam fans worldwide, whose hearts have been thoroughly stolen by this “First Family” of eagles, are celebrating with great sighs of relief.
 They are now probably also wondering “what comes next?”

 Newborn eaglets have unsteady legs and wobbly heads, won’t be able to fully generate their own body heat for the first week or so, and will be extremely dependent on their parents for safety, food, and warmth.
 Viewers can expect to see a lot of adorable snuggling and sibling antics between the two as well!

 This state of affairs will change fairly quickly though.
 Over the next 12 weeks, these gray fuzzy eaglets will gradually grow into full‑size juvenile eagles with all‑brown plumage.
 They’ll still be dependent on mom and dad, but will begin to develop their eagle skills by feeding themselves (food provided by parents) and learning to use their wings through “wingersizing.”
 They’ll start to explore the edges of their nest and the surrounding branches, and between 12‑14 weeks of age will take their first flights and make their ways into the world.